ASL Christmas Day Vocabulary Flashcards

 - Relay: Before this game, you need to have the students in two teams lined up in parallel lines.
 Have one person at the front of the room pick a flashcard.
 After they sign it, the first student in each line races to ring the bell and then must give the correct word to match the sign.

 Love this product?
-Then you will want to get more ASL teaching resources.
+Then you will like more ASL teaching resources.